Pherpher089/Nomad/ChangLog.md

+### ctutor - 0.1.19c
+- Setting all controller ui to active when the scene loads for idealization.
+Was throwing an error.

 ### ctutor - 0.1.19b
 - Fixing torch collider not to mess with the player
 - Fixed issue with info rune 3d mesh: set read/write to true.
 This prevents errors.